-This Erwin Hauer light diffusing block or tile, was salvaged from a mid century modern home in Fort Worth Texas.
-We have a small quantity of these authentic architectural elements for sale.
-These are vintage used blocks and as such vary in condition and patina.
+This Erwin Hauer light diffusing block was salvaged from a mid century modern home in Fort Worth, Texas.
+These are authentic vintage used blocks and as such vary in condition and patina.
 Most of the blocks still retain the original US Patent number stamped on the end.
 The striking design and material make for a unique decorative item for display.
 As a mid century modern architectural element, these could be mounted on a base or stand like an artifact.
 Even placing two or three blocks together give them a sculptural appearance, like the walls themselves.

-The blocks were designed and patented by Erwin Hauer in July of 1957.
-An Austrian-born American sculptor, Hauer studied at Vienna’s Academy of Applied Arts and later under Josef Albers at Yale.
-He designed several types of modular blocks which could be used as elements to build continuous architectural screens and walls.
-Known as the Continua series, these blocks were just one of his designs that architects could use to create distinct building facades and privacy walls, while allowing natural light to filter through.
+The blocks were designed and patented by Erwin Franz Hauer in July of 1957.
+Hauer, an Austrian-born American sculptor, studied at Vienna’s Academy of Applied Arts and later under Josef Albers at Yale.
+He designed several types of modular blocks which could be used as elements for building continuous architectural screens and walls.
+Known as the Continua series, these blocks were just one of his patented designs.
+Architects used these blocks to create distinct building facades and privacy walls, while allowing natural light to filter through.

 DESIGNER: Erwin Franz Hauer (1926-2017)

 WIDTH: 8 in.
 (20 cm)